Blue Planet II's episode ‘Coral Reefs’ focuses on the undersea mega-cities that flourish with life.

 Manta rays in the Indian Ocean

-Reefs often take the brunt of incoming tides – this week’s Blue Planet II has disturbing evidence of this.
+Reefs often take the brunt of incoming tides – something this episode of Blue Planet II has disturbing evidence of.

 In the Bahamas, the rush of water creates a whirlpool, while over in the Indian Ocean near Hanifaru in the Maldives, a powerful tide floods a coral lagoon, bombarding it with plankton that is unable to swim against a current.